Are you tired of setting unrealistic weight loss goals?

 Step 2: Set Mini-Goals

-If you are setting lofty goals without checkpoints in between, you are likely to get lost or distracted along the way.
+If you are setting lofty goals in a large time frame without checkpoints in between, you are likely to get lost or distracted along the way.
 Begin by setting small goals and re-evaluating your goals each time you reach a “mini-goal.”
 This is going to help you build more positive momentum along your weight loss journey instead of constantly feeling like your goal is so far away.

-Instead of trying to fit into clothes that you have had for more than five years, set more modest weight loss goals of 5 or 10 pounds.
+Instead of trying to fit into clothes that you have had for more than five years, set more short-term goals and modest weight loss goals of 5 or 10 pounds to help you achieve your long-term goal.
 Even small amounts of weight loss can help you feel more energetic, move more easily throughout your day, and improve your health markers.

 Step 3: Create a Plan for Accountability